Roba-Geleta/roBot/README.md

 # roBot

-This is a Discord bot made with the purpose of responding to users with the course information of the course they requested.
+This is a Discord bot made with the purpose of responding to users with the course information of the course requested.

 ***